Start of the overlay

 See expandable image , opens new browser window | Show text version, opens overlay

-The majority of shoppers (62%) don’t expect to be finished with their holiday shopping until December, even though 45% of holiday shoppers start their shopping before November.5
+The majority of shoppers (60%) don’t expect to be finished with their holiday shopping until December, even though 42% of holiday shoppers started their shopping before November.5

 Historical holiday sales data shows that total holiday spending has increased almost every year for the last 20 years, and this year will be no different.
-Americans are expected to spend 2.5%–3.5% more this holiday season, reaching an estimated total between $979.5 billion and $989 billion.6
+Holiday sales are expected to surpass $1 trillion for the first time, though individually, consumers are actually projected to spend about $12 less apiece than they did in 2024.6

 Where are shoppers buying gifts?

-Most shoppers (57%) will buy their gifts online, with department stores or discount stores being the next two popular shopping destinations during the holiday season (46% and 45%, respectively).8
+Most shoppers (55%) will buy their gifts online, with grocery stores, department stores and discount stores being the next three popular shopping destinations during the holiday season (46%, 44% and 42%, respectively).7

 Source: National Retail Federation